haoliangyu/basic-data-structure-js/README.md

 # basic-data-structure-js

-basic data structure in JavaScript
+Basic data structure in JavaScript, a fork of [basic-data-structure](https://github.com/haoliangyu/basic-data-structure).

+Make the implementation of algorithm easier.